Breadcrumb

 Even if you can't exercise or be active, you will benefit from other parts of a cardiac rehab program.
 For example, you can get help with quitting smoking and reducing stress.
 And you can get advice on how to eat a heart-healthy diet.
 This type of education can lower the risk of heart-related death.

-Tell your doctor and other health professionals on your rehab team about all of the medicines you are taking, especially if they cause any side effects during exercise.
+Tell your doctor and others on your rehab team about all of the medicines you are taking, especially if they cause any side effects during exercise.
 Medicines may also affect your ability to participate in cardiac rehab.
 Some prescribed medicines can change your heart rate, blood pressure, and overall ability to exercise.

 Watch for symptoms

-Your ability to identify how your body is responding to exercise and what physical conditions are normal is necessary for your rehabilitation.
-It is important that you monitor specific physical information to be aware not only of your improvement but also of possible complications.
-If you have any other physical or medical concerns such as the flu, backache, or knee pain, it is best that you put off exercising until the problem passes.
-You should seek medical advice if it does not.
+If you have any other physical or medical concerns such as influenza (flu), a backache, or knee pain, it is best that you put off exercising until the problem passes.
+You should seek medical advice if you have any questions or concerns.

 - You have severe trouble breathing.